styled-components/styled-components/README.md

 export default TomatoButton;
 ```

+Even though we have only specified the `color` and the `border-color`, this is what our TomatoButton looks like:

 <div align="center">
   <a href="http://www.webpackbin.com/VJZQkBU6Z">
     <img alt="Screenshot of the above code ran in a browser" src="http://imgur.com/LZZ3h5i.jpg" />